-As a coaching and positive psychology thought-leader, McGill's simple writings have been endorsed by the former president of the American Psychological Association and have appeared in publications such as Psychology Today and Chicken Soup for the Soul by Jack Canfield and Mark Victor Hansen.
-McGill's works have been referenced and published by educational authorities such as the dean of NYU School of Medicine, Dartmouth University, The George Lucas Educational Foundation, and have been implemented into a campus installation at Bangkok University.
+As a self-help and positive psychology thought-leader, McGill's works have been endorsed by the former president of the American Psychological Association and have appeared in Psychology Today, in meditation programs by Deepak Chopra, and in Chicken Soup for the Soul.
+McGill's work has been referenced and published by educational authorities such as the dean of NYU School of Medicine, Dartmouth University, The George Lucas Educational Foundation, and have been implemented into a campus installation at Bangkok University.
 His writings are regularly used in the curriculum at the university level and have received positive reviews from professors at Columbia, Stanford and NYU.

 McGill is on a quest to prove that life is still beautiful, and that all people have the power to have a better life and world — NOW.